Arcade-With-Us/Google-Cloud-Labs/Reconciling Account Data with Cloud Spanner Change Streams/Readme.md

 ./GSP1097.sh
 ```
 * If you dont get score for the last task because of the the streaming of dataflow job.
 Then follow this:
+1. Open a new tab in cloud shell by clicking the `+` icon and paste this command
 ```
 ```
 ---